If the call is not logged in Salesforce it didn’t hapen

 - Recent calls are shown in the Fastcall widget, but only recent calls; not all missed calls.

-- Missed call emails are not the right solution for high volume inbound calls.
+- Missed call emails may not be the right solution for high volume inbound calls.
 Emails are for one or two missed calls/day.

-- You do not want to return calls from an email.
-Calls should only be made only from a Salesforce record so they can be logged
+- Return calls should only be made only from a Salesforce record so the reply call can be logged

 Fastcall creates custom records for calls, connections, connection attempts and voicemail.
 Calls can have multiple connections (transferred calls) and calls can have multiple attempts (ACD).
 See the page for the Fastcall data model for more info.